 |Residence||Dormitories and company housing facilities (student dormitories, dormitories for singles, dormitories for company employees, etc.) shall be considered as investment targets.|

 - Although there is no single precise definition of PML (Probable Maximum Loss), in this website PML refers to the percentage of the expected amount of loss that may result from a large earthquake that occurs once every 475 years (annual exceedance probability: 0.21%) to the replacement cost (the cost of rebuilding the existing building at the time of the investigation).
 However, the expected amount of loss shall be the direct loss of building only (structural parts, non-structural parts, and construction equipment) caused by seismic movements, and shall not include secondary damage such as damage to equipment, furniture, or fixtures, or post-quake losses caused by water or fire, compensation for victims, operating loss caused by suspension of operation, and other losses.

 Investment in properties under development

-Hankyu Hanshin REIT shall in principle invest in real properties and other properties that are being used for lease at the time of acquisition, and shall not regard non-operating real properties and others as an investment target.
-However, even if a property is still non-operative, or under contemplation or construction, Hankyu Hanshin REIT may invest in the property if it is determined that sufficient tenants can be secured after completion, and that a stable income can be expected after the start of operation.
+HHR shall in principle invest in real properties and other properties that are being used for lease at the time of acquisition, and shall not regard non-operating real properties and others as an investment target.
+However, even if a property is still non-operative, or scheduled to be constructed or under construction, HHR may invest in the property if it is determined that securing tenants can be sufficiently expected after completion, and that a stable income can be expected after the start of operation.

 Investment in real estate-backed securities

-- Sufficient stability in income from the securities can be expected; or,
+- Sufficient stability in income from the securities can be sufficiently expected; or,

 - Acquisition of the underlying real estate (facility) of the securities can be considered at the time of redeeming the securities (or at the end of the scheme).